lala-la-flaca/DevOpsBootcamp_15_Ansible_AWS_EKS/README.md

     ```
      <img src="" width=800 />

-16. Deploy the NGINX application.
+16. Deploy the NGINX application.<br>

-    Add a second task in your playbook to deploy the NGINX app to the Kubernetes cluster using files from previous modules.
+    Add a second task in your playbook to deploy the NGINX app to the Kubernetes cluster using files from previous modules.<br>

     ```bash
     - name: Deploy nginx application kubernetes.core.k8s: